 Being worried is very understandable.
 In fact, the tension you are feeling is a reminder that you are human.
 However, in the face of these realities, there are tips for managing the attendant anxiety and dealing with likely stressors.

-Set your mind on things within your control: Focusing on things that are not within your control like wondering when the pandemic would be over, or how other people are not practising the lockdown or other uncertainties surrounding life, in general, can drive you over the edge.
+Focusing on things that are not within your control like wondering when the pandemic would be over, how other people are not practising the lockdown, or other uncertainties surrounding life, in general, can drive you over the edge.
 It’s best to take a shift from all of those thoughts and just focus on things you can control like getting your schoolwork done, attending to your deliverables if you currently work from home or taking note of ways to reduce your risks of getting infected.